Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

 \subsubsection{ACN (ICCVW-2015) \cite{sudowe2015person}}

-This paper propose a multi-branch classification layers for each attribute learning with convolutional network.
-As shown in Fig. \ref{DeepAlgorithms-ACN}, they adopt a pre-trained AlexNet as basic feature extraction sub-network, and replace the last fully connected layer with one loss per attribute using the KL-loss (Kullback-Leibler divergence based loss function).
+This paper proposes a multi-branch classification layer for each attribute learning with the convolutional network.
+As shown in Fig. \ref{DeepAlgorithms-ACN}, they adopt a pre-trained AlexNet as a basic feature extraction sub-network and replace the last fully connected layer with one loss per attribute using the KL-loss (Kullback-Leibler divergence-based loss function).
 The specific formulation can be described as follows:

 where $Q$ is the neural network's prediction and $P$ is the binary attribute's state in reality.